-Starting Seeds Inside for Annual and
+Starting Milkweed Seeds Inside for a

 - I’ll still be using the performance enhancing trick listed below for faster germination